The subject of comfortable nurses’ shoes is something I hold close to my heart.

 The midsole is ergonomically contoured so that your foot is fully supported.
 Another great feature sees the midsole and outsole combined to provide superior shock absorption; essential to comfort when walking from patient to patient all day.

 And of course, bad odors are kept at bay via a lining that is made from an anti-microbial material.
-Dansko really have considered everything a nurse needs in the design of this clog.
+Dansko really has considered everything a nurse needs in the design of this clog.

 So much so the Professional Mule has received a seal of acceptance from the American Podiatric Medical Association.
 Wearing this clog officially promotes good foot health.